Home ยป All recipes by diet ยป Low-Carb Keto ยป EASY Pickled Eggs Recipe (Sugar-Free, Keto, Low Carb)

 Bring the water, vinegar, onion, spices, and salt to a gentle boil for about 5 minutes.
 Then remove from heat and cool slightly.

+Place peeled hard-boiled eggs in a clean jar.
 Read how to make perfect boiled eggs so you don’t have to struggle with peeling eggs.
 I used to have a very hard time with it, but not any more.

-Transfer to the refrigerator and leave to sit for a few days until ready to eat.
+Pour the brine, with spices, over the eggs and seal the jar.
+Then, transfer to the refrigerator and leave to sit for a few days until ready to eat.
+There is no canning required with this simple approach!

 Forget the water bath, serializing jars, and needed to find long-term storage space.
-This easy recipe doesn’t require any special equipment or canning experience in order to make a snack that will come out perfectly every time.
+This easy recipe doesnโ€™t require any special equipment or canning experience in order to make a snack that will come out perfectly every time.

 Easy pickled eggs recipe in a glass jar.